smartapant/ionic2-reddit-reader/README.md

 <a href=/LICENSE.txt target="_blank">MIT</a> license.

 ### From me
-I would like Ionic 2 Reddit Reader to evolve, so i am open to your help, suggestions and feedback.
+I would like Ionic 2 Reddit Reader to evolve, so i am open to your help, suggestions and feedback

+### Hire me

-If you have any questions - feel free to contact me on smartapant@gmail.com
+If you want to hire me - check my [website](http://hrabouski.me/) or contact me on andrei.hrabouski@gmail.com

 Enjoy!